Generic Name: sulfamethoxazole/trimethoprim (SUL-fa-meth-OX-a-zole/trye-METH-oh-prim)

 - Methenamine because certain urinary problems may occur

-- Amantadine, digoxin, hydantoins (eg, phenytoin), methotrexate, sulfones (eg, dapsone), or oral medicine for diabetes (eg, glipizide) because the risk of their side effects may be increased by Bactrim DS
+- Amantadine, digoxin, hydantoins (eg, phenytoin), methotrexate, sulfones (eg, dapsone), or oral medicine for diabetes (eg, glipizide, metformin, pioglitazone) because the risk of their side effects may be increased by Bactrim DS

 - Tricyclic antidepressants (eg, amitriptyline) because their effectiveness may be decreased by Bactrim DS

 - Cyclosporine because its effectiveness may be decreased and the risk of kidney side effects may be increased

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Bactrim DS may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 How to use Bactrim DS:

 Use Bactrim DS as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.